MicrosoftDocs/customer-insights/ci-docs/data/faqs-dialog-data.md

 ## What operational factors and settings allow for effective and responsible use of the feature?

-- AI features should always be used with caution and responsibility to minimize potential bias and unfairness in business decisions.
+- Administrators in Customer Insights - Data can choose to disable all Copilot functionality for each solution, by using the [consent experience](copilot-global-consent.md).

-- AI feature results should always be reviewed and validated for accuracy and appropriateness before being used to make business decisions.
+- There's a reminder that the result is AI-generated and can be inaccurate.
+AI feature results should always be reviewed and validated for accuracy and appropriateness before being used to make business decisions.
+AI features should always be used with caution and responsibility to minimize potential bias and unfairness in business decisions.

 ## See also